KatrinaRosenberger/EasieRR/README.md

 EasieRR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Copyright (C) 2019, Jeppe Have Rasmussen.

+Acknowledgement

+The authors would like to acknowledge the great support from Annika Krause and Katrin Siebert.

+The EasieRR logo was designed by Katrina Rosenberger with Canva.